acetrand/rate-my-skill/README.md

 ## Future ideas

+* Add some identifier to sets of skills so that not everyone share the same skills
 * Add snack-bar to show error handling or other messages
-* Add unit tests for the components
+* Add unit tests for the (new) SkillsService
+  * The one spec file that exists is for the old service which didn't use promises
 * Add end to end tests
 * Make some simple animations when adding and removing skills
 * Sorting and filtering of the skills